 Twitter: @cmasfl.
 Visit my Google Scholar profile.
 Download my Curriculum vitae (English–español).
 You can also visit my CEDUA institutional website (in Spanish), my McGill institutional website where I was an Adjunct Professor at the Department of Sociology.

-I joined the faculty of the Centre for Demographic, Urban, and Environmental Studies (CEDUA) of El Colegio de México as a tenure-track assistant professor in January 2016.
-I am also an adjunct professor at the Department of Sociology at McGill University since August 2016.
-I am a member of the Mexican Researchers System (Sistema Nacional de Investigadores, SNI Nivel 1) since January 2017.
-I was a SSHRC Postdoctoral Fellow at the Institut National de la Recherche Scientifique, Centre Urbanisation, Culture et Société (INRS-UCS) during 2015.
-I hold a PhD in Sociology from McGill University.
-I received my MSc in Statistics from The University of Texas at Austin and my BSc in Applied Mathematics from the Instituto Tecnológico Autónomo de México, where I also received a diploma in Dynamic Econometric Models.
-I have additional graduate training in demography from the Centre on Population Dynamics at McGill University and from the Population Research Center at the University of Texas at Austin.
-Before graduate school, I worked at the Mexican Social Policy Evaluation Council (CONEVAL) and at the Social Development Ministry (SEDESOL).
+I am Associate Professor at the Centre for Demographic, Urban, and Environmental Studies (CEDUA) and Coordinator of the Seminar Migration, Inequality and Public Policies (MIGDEP) of El Colegio de México.
+I joined CEDUA in January 2016.
+In 2015, I was a SSHRC Postdoctoral Fellow at the Institut National de la Recherche Scientifique, Centre Urbanisation, Culture et Société.
+I hold a PhD in Sociology (McGill University), an MSc in Statistics (University of Texas at Austin) and a BSc in Applied Mathematics (ITAM).
+I have graduate training in demography from the Centre on Population Dynamics (McGill University) and the Population Research Center (UT-Austin).
+Before graduate school, I worked at the Mexican Social Policy Evaluation Council (CONEVAL) and the Social Development Ministry (SEDESOL).